ssbc/ssb-meta-feeds-spec/README.md

 ## Same-as

-Same-as could work by adding the different feeds to the meta feed and assigning them metadata that would define them all as active.
-If a device is lots it is simply removed from the state.
+Same-as (defined as the case where it would be ok that multiple feeds would be under the control of one master key) could be implemented using this by adding the different feeds to the meta feed and assigning them metadata that would define them all as active.
+If a device is lost it is simply removed from the state.
 This of course assumes that the master key is stored in a safe place and is never lost.

 ## New feed format

 Changing to a new feed format could be implemented by adding a new feed to the state and assigning that as active.

-Assuming one would still want to keep updating the old feed for backwards compability with some clients, newer clients could store multiple feeds for replication purposes and only write one of them to their log.
+In case of backwards compability with clients that does not support a newer feed format or in the case of only wanting to support newer feed formats, maintaining muliple feeds with the same content would be an interesting avenue to explore.
+As the hash of the messages in the two feeds would be different, there could be a way to include the hash of the corresponding message in old feed in the newer feed.

 Lower end clients could offload this extra storage requirement to larger peers in the network.

 ## Claims

 If one would like to replicate a specific part of a feed, such as the contact messages, one could request another peer to generate a feed that only contains these messages.
-This would only act as a claim, never a proof that messages was not left out.
-Naturally here we come down to trust.
+This would only act as a claim, never a proof that some messages were not left out.
+Naturally this come down to trust then.
 Using the friend graph would be natural, as would having multiple author staking claims and entangling these.

 ## Subfeed